Page-bottom layout change on the way. Details here.

 - Neighbours had a Happyology-like cult a few years ago.

-- Dinosaurs has the book Dinonetics, by L. Mother Hubbard.
+- Has the book Dinonetics, by L. Mother Hubbard.

 - In "The Greatest Story Ever Sold" after Baby starts asking life's ultimate questions that no one has answers to, The Council of Elders create a new cult to provide cheap easy answers.
 The cult: Potatoism.